 Earlier this year, research firm IDC discovered that the total number of smartwatches sold in the third quarter of 2016 was less than half the numbers sold in the same period of last year.
 While total sales crossed 5.6 million units last year, watch makers could sell only 2.7 million smartwatches in the third quarter of this year.
 A major contributor to such lack of sales was the delayed launch of the Apple Watch Series 2 but then, this implies how dependant the rest of the industry is on the Apple Watch series to survive as a group.

 While Garmin and Samsung sold 600,000 and 400,000 units in Q3 this year, the likes of Lenovo and Pebble could sell only 100,000 pieces apiece.
 How smartwatch makers are feeling the heat can be estimated by the fall in Pebble's market value in a relatively short period of time.
 In early 2015, Citizen offered $740 million to acquire Pebble which didn't occur but later in the same year, Intel made another offer of just $70 million.
-As it turns out, Fitbit are now acquiring Pebble for just $35 million, a fraction of what the wearable maker was worth last year.
+As it turns out, Fitbit has now acquired Pebble for just $40 million, a fraction of what the wearable maker was worth last year.

-As per reports, once it acquires Pebble, Fitbit will gradually phase out the Pebble brand but it is not clear what the company plans to do in the long run.
-Pebble has launched a few successful smartwatches via Kickstarter campaigns in the last two years but the company has had to lay off a quarter of its employees this year amid stuttering finances.
-Fitbit isn't in the pink of health either but it is presently in a position to make the acquisition happen and gain access to Pebble's patents and technologies which it can use to develop new products.
+So far, Pebble has launched a few successful smartwatches via Kickstarter campaigns in the last two years but the company has had to lay off a quarter of its employees this year amid stuttering finances.
+Fitbit isn't in the pink of health either but since it has now completed the acquisition, the company will be able to gain access to Pebble's patents and technologies which it can use to develop new products.

 Is Google working on its own smartwatches?